aleon1220/kiwiki/readme.md

 ---
 # About KIWIKI Project

-This project is a collection of CLI commands.
+This project is a collection of CLI reusable commands.

 The wiki is going to be divided into subcategories.
-This main Wiki will redirect to the others but will contain main commands for the OS Linux, Windows (Powershell) and Mac terminal commands.

 ## Repository Categories